 There is no vaccine for syphilis.
 To help prevent the spread of syphilis, follow these suggestions:

 - Abstain or be monogamous.
-The only certain way to avoid syphilis is to not have (abstain from) sex.
-The next-best option is to have mutually monogamous sex in which both people have sex only with each other and neither partner is infected.
+The only certain way to avoid syphilis is to avoid (abstain from) having sex.
+The next-best option is to have mutually monogamous sex in which both partners have sex only with each other and neither partner is infected.